groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 HTTPAPIWrapper.download_file
 ---------------------------------------------------------------------------------------------------------------------
-HTTPAPIWrapper.download_file(self, url, filename, assert_no_overwrite, headers)
+HTTPAPIWrapper.download_file(self, url, fullpath, auto_dir, overwrite, bytes, headers)

-Downloads a file from a url to a local filename, automatically creating dirs and overwriting pre-existing files.
+Downloads a file from a url to a local filename, automatically creating dirs if need be.

+Parameters:
+  url: The url to download the file from. fullpath=None: The filepath to download to.
+    None will create a file based on the timestamp + random numbers.
+    If no extension is specified, will infer the extension from the url if one exists. auto_dir=None: If no fullpath is specified, a folder must be choosen.
+    Defaults to './downloads'.
+  overwrite=None:
+    Allow overwriting pre-existing files.
+If False, will raise an Exception on name collision. bytes=None:
-If filename is None it will return the bytes and not save any file instead.
+    If True, will return bytes instead of saving a file. headers=None:
+    Optional headers.
+Use these for downloads that require auth.
+    Can set to "self" to use the same auth headers that this instance is using.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_channel_group_dict: